probmods/probmods2/exercises/learning-as-conditional-inference.md

 #### b)

-How does your solution behave differently than the previous model?
+How does your solution behave differently than the fair-vs-uniform model from the chapter?
 Find a data set such that the learning curves are qualitatively different.

 ## 2. The strength of beliefs